javag97/data-transformers/README.md

 ```python
 from masdse203_rdb_to_semi.to_json import df_to_json
 ```
-3. Different use cases:
+3. Different use cases
-- If you have one dataframe to convert
+- If you have one dataframe to convert:
 ```python
 df1 = pd.read_csv('path_to.csv')
 df_to_json(df1)
 ```
-- If you have two dataframes to convert include a schema csv
+- If you have two dataframes to convert include a schema file:
 ```python
 df1 = pd.read_csv('path_to.csv')
 df2 = pd.read_csv("path_to_other.csv")